-Contract Manager: Job Duties and Requirements for a Career in Contract MGMT
+Contract Manager: Job Duties & Career Requirements

-Contract Managers, also referred to as contract administrators, are responsible for preparing and reviewing business contracts for the purchase or sale of materials and services.
-Contract professionals analyze bids and proposals and ensure that the specifications of binding agreements with customers, vendors and employees are legal and comply with company policy.
-In 2007, more than half of all Contract Managers were employed by a government contractor and more than a quarter worked for the federal government, according to the National Contract Management Association (ncmahq.org).
+Contract managers, also referred to as contract administrators, are responsible for preparing and reviewing business contracts for the purchase or sale of materials and services.
+Contract professionals analyze bids and proposals and ensure that the specifications of binding agreements with customers, vendors, and employees are legal and comply with company policy.
+In 2007, more than half of all contract managers were employed by a government contractor and more than a quarter worked for the federal government, according to the National Contract Management Association (ncmahq.org).

-How to Become a Contract Manager
+Become a Contract Manager

-Mid- and senior-level Contract Managers must be Certified Commercial Contracts Managers (CCCM) or Certified Federal Contracts Managers (CFCM).
+Mid- and senior-level contract managers must be Certified Commercial Contracts Managers (CCCM) or Certified Federal Contracts Managers (CFCM).
 These certifications are awarded by the National Contract Management Association to contract professionals who pass relevant exams and meet the minimum working experience requirements.

 Knowledge of contracting concepts and contract acquisition law and regulations are essential for any career in contract management.
 Strong communication and negotiation skills are also desirable.
-Undergraduate courses in economics, negotiations, business management, finance, business law and contract law help hone these skills.
-Mid- and senior-level Contract Managers must also possess strong leadership traits and be competent managers and trainers.
+Undergraduate courses in economics, negotiations, business management, finance, business law, and contract law help hone these skills.
+Mid- and senior-level contract managers must also possess strong leadership traits and be competent managers and trainers.

 - Recently Updated

 Learn how to become a certified contract manager.
-Research the job description and the education requirements and find...
+Research the job description and the education requirements and find out how...

-Travel Agents provide customized service for clients and make arrangements for transportation, hotel reservations, car...
+Travel agents provide customized service for clients and make arrangements for transportation, hotel reservations, and car...

 - How to Become a Distribution Center Operations Manager